gabefoley/digital_notebook/README.md

 You can either call the Python scripts directly (they sit in the /src/ folder) or you can use or create new Jupyter notebooks.

+There are examples of my personal notebooks in the /notebook folder and vanilla workflows to be used with your own data in the /workflows folder.

 This is a repository that contains the files so they can be used in local deployment - however the files will also soon be available to run entirely online.

 ## Dependencies for local deployment